Quadrilateral Hierarchy Formula

 What do the symbols mean in the Quadrilateral Hierarchy formula?

-A quadrilateral ABCD has vertices listed in order (consecutive); types include parallelogram, rectangle, rhombus, square, trapezoid, and kite
+A quadrilateral has vertices listed in order (consecutive); types include parallelogram, rectangle, rhombus, square, trapezoid, and kite

 Why is the Quadrilateral Hierarchy formula important in Math?